Are you a freelancer? If so, you are in good company. Last year, almost 40% of the U.S. population did freelance work.

 When considering whether an expense is deductible or not, you may want this rule of thumb in mind: The Internal Revenue Service (IRS) guideline for freelancer tax deductions is that expenses must be ordinary and necessary.

 Below are some key deductions you may be able to qualify for.
+Knowing and noting them can help you with financial planning for freelancers.

 1. Home Office